allanrizza/learn-c/README.md

 # learn-c

-Here I document my journey in mastering the C language by storing my progress, including learning syntax, data structures, low-level programming, and procedural programming.
-Feel free to explore my code and follow along as I improve my skills in this powerful programming language.
+This repository is dedicated to my progress in mastering the C programming language, using "https://www.learn-c.org" as a base.
+Here, I store my code as I learn syntax, data structures, low-level programming, and procedural programming.
+Feel free to explore my work and follow along as I advance my skills in this powerful language.